 Dunbarramer School ranks among the top 20% of public schools in Alabama for:

-Dunbarramer School's student population of 170 students has stayed relatively flat over five school years.
+Dunbarramer School's student population of 76 students has declined by 55% over five school years.

 Total Classroom Teachers